-the operation towards higher frequencies than in the past.
+In the quest for ever-increasing data rates, it is natural to continue looking for more bandwidth, which in turn pushes the operation towards higher frequencies than in the past.
 The current frontier is in bands up to 86 GHz.
 However, there is at least 50 GHz of suitable spectrum in the range 90-200 GHz and another 100 GHz in the range 220-320 GHz.
 These bands are commonly referred to as sub-THz bands and are currently receiving attention for a large variety of emerging applications both of short-range nature (inter-chip communications, data center interconnections, indoor local area networks) and also of longer range (wireless backhaul, satellite interconnection), e.g. [1], [2].
 As we move up towards high frequencies, the transmission range necessarily shrinks and line-of-sight (LoS) propagation becomes predominant.
 Classical results in the multiple-input multiple-output (MIMO) literature teach that spatial multiplexing is inevitably compromised in LoS propagation [3].
 To understand why this is not the case, recall that such classical results rely on the planar wavefront approximation over the array [4]; that is, all the antenna elements receive the signal from the same angle of arrival with the same propagation path loss.
 This approximation becomes inadequate at high frequencies.
-Since the wavelength reduces dramatically and the transmission range tends to be short, the wave curvature over the array is no longer negligible and the LoS MIMO channel matrix becomes of high rank [4], [5], [6], [7], [8], [9].
-By properly modeling the wave curvature over the array, one can compute the effective number $\eta$ of degrees-offreedom (DoF), which represents the number of independent data streams that can be reliably sent over the channel in the high signal-to-noise regime.
+Since the wavelength reduces dramatically and the transmission range tends to be short, the wave curvature over the array is no longer negligible and the LoS MIMO channel matrix becomes of high rank [4]-[9].
+By properly modeling the wave curvature over the array, one can compute the effective number η of degrees-of-freedom (DoF), which represents the number of independent data streams that can be reliably sent over the channel in the high signal-tonoise regime.
 For the two parallel line segments illustrated in Fig. 1, if $L_s, L_r \ll d$ we have that (e.g., [10])